Student Leadership Recognition Awards

 Leaders demonstrate care for the land, family, and/or spirituality.
 This is often through civic and social engagement.
 Leaders have deep respect and honor for others and accept their responsibilities unconditionally.

-The nomination form will be available online.
+The nomination form was available online.
 Students, Staff, Faculty, and RISO Advisors are all eligible to nominate individual students or student organizations and may submit more than one nomination.

-For questions please contact the Campus Center Program Student Assistant at ccsa@hawaii.edu.
+For questions please contact the Ka Lama Kū Campus Center Program Student Intern at uhhklk@hawaii.edu.

 Awards Process

-• The Awards Committee will be formed in the Spring Semester.
+The Awards Committee is formed by peers and past awardees.
 The committee is responsible for reading all nomination essays and references.
+Please contact the Ka Lama Kū office if you are interested in serving on this committee.

-• All nominees and nominators will be contacted via email with the decision of the awards committee.
+All nominees and nominators are contacted via email with the decision of the awards committee.

-• The Ka Lama Kū Awards Ceremony will be held on April 11, 2025.
-Check back here for updates.
-Award winners will be presented with their awards at this time.
+- The Ka Lama Kū Awards Ceremony will be held on Saturday April 18, 2026.
+Award winners were presented with their awards at that time.

 2024-2025 Student Leadership Awards Committee